vikramlance/Kaggle/Iris_data/read_me.md

-## Reposotory for machine learning from IRIS dataset
+## Repository for machine learning from IRIS dataset